christian-dale/christiandale/posts/a-case-for-ubi.md

 ---
 {
     "title": "Effects of universal basic income on poverty alleviation and economic stability", "description": "How Universal Basic Income might be the solution to a failing welfare system.
-In this article I will lay out the pros of UBI and how it might solve many of the issues current welfare systems in many nations are facing.", "date": "2023-02-19",
+Current welfare system emerged at a time when societies as a whole were facing different issues than what they currently are doing.", "date": "2023-02-19",
     "dateUpdate": "2023-07-11",
     "permalink": "a-case-for-ubi",